aldertzomer/wrangling-genomics/_episodes/02-quality-control.md

 > ## Faster option
 >
-> If your workshop is short on time or the venue's internet connection is weak or unstable, learners can
+> If you or your workshop is short on time or the venue's internet connection is weak or unstable, learners can
-> avoid needing to download the data and instead use the data files provided in the `~/course_data/B-MBIMIGE22-23/intro_genomics_timalex/.backup/` directory.
+> avoid to download the data and instead use the data files provided in the `~/data/DataCarpentry/.backup/` directory.
 >
 > ~~~
 > $ cd ~/dc_workshop/data/untrimmed_fastq/
+> $ # copy the data.
+Do not forget the last . (dot) representing the CURRENT directory
+> $ # you could also replace the . with the actual full path ~/dc_workshop/data/untrimmed_fastq/
-> $ cp ~/course_data/B-MBIMIGE22-23/intro_genomics_timalex/.backup/untrimmed_fastq/*fastq.gz .
+> $ cp ~/data/DataCarpentry/.backup/untrimmed_fastq/*fastq.gz .
 > ~~~
 > {: .bash}
 >